Xiao-Chen820/AI-Driven-trend-and-Pattern-analysis-tool/README.md

 The image ID: 2027022e7219

-2)	Stop the original docker container so that we can create a new docker container based on its image. docker stop ontop-docker_postgis_1
+2)	Stop the original docker container so that we can create a new docker container based on its image.

+`docker stop ontop-docker_postgis_1`

-3)	Create a new docker image from the existing docker image. docker commit 2027022e7219 postgis/postgis
+3)	Create a new docker image from the existing docker image.

+`docker commit 2027022e7219 postgis/postgis`

-4)	Check if the image we just created exists docker images
+4)	Check if the image we just created exists

+`docker images`

-5)	Check the data directory in the server that we want to map into the docker, for example:
+7)	Check the data directory in the server that we want to map into the docker, for example:

-'/home/xchen/data'
+`/home/xchen/data`

-6)	Specify a new folder that we want to use inside the docker to store the data, for example:
+8)	Specify a new folder that we want to use inside the docker to store the data, for example:

-'/home/xchen/data'
+`/home/xchen/data`

-7)	Create a new container from image and run with local folder mounted.
+10)	Create a new container from image and run with local folder mounted.
 Here we also want to adjust the default container shared memory to a large size, so we can have more space to do with large database.
 Here we set it to 100GB.

-'docker run -it --shm-size=100gb -v local_folder:folder_in_container --name new_container_name -p container_port:host_port -t image_name:tag'
+`docker run -it --shm-size=100gb -v local_folder:folder_in_container --name new_container_name -p container_port:host_port -t image_name:tag`
 To be specific, e.g.,

-'docker run -it --shm-size=100gb -v /home/xchen/data:/home/xchen/data --name postgis_xchen -p 5432:5432 -t postgis2:latest'
+`docker run -it --shm-size=100gb -v /home/xchen/data:/home/xchen/data --name postgis_xchen -p 5432:5432 -t postgis2:latest`

 ### 5.2.
 Database connection
 Here, we have three ways to connect to PostgreSQL.
 The first one is using psql (a terminal-based front-end to PostgreSQL), the second one is using Pgadmin 4 (a a graphical user interface administration tool to manage PostgreSQL), and the third one is using pyscopg2 (a python package to connect to PostgreSQL)

 1)	Testing connection with psql
 After ssh connect to remote server, type:

-'psql -h cici.lab.asu.edu -p 5432 -U postgres -d postgres' Then we will be required to type the user password.
+`psql -h cici.lab.asu.edu -p 5432 -U postgres -d postgres`

+Then we will be required to type the user password.

-2)	Testing connection with Pgadmin 4
+3)	Testing connection with Pgadmin 4
 a)	Connect to ASU VPN

 b)	Right click on the Server to register a server